by Helen Wright, TALLINN

 At the same time the fortress could evolve into a centre of historical research and awareness, where conferences and workshops would be held.
 It would be financed through some sort of public-private partnership.

 Merilin Piipuu, Director, of the Estonian Museum of Occupations, also speaking in the documentary, said that from the point of view of a museum: “Patarei has a tremendous potential.
 It already has life within, so there is no need to create too much extra.
 It already tells us so many stories.
 These stories just need to be explained a bit more and have more context added to them, so that both young and old would understand what has happened in there.”

 Honorary Chairman of the Estonian Heritage Foundation Trivimi Velliste told Deep Baltic the final renovation coasts are likely to be huge.
-Around 100 million euro “at least”.
+Around 100 million euros “at least”.

 “It depends on the final solution which is unclear as yet,” he said by email.
 “Patarei certainly becomes more and more important for Estonian people while the centenary of the nation approaches in 2018.”